vmware-archive/nsxraml/md-version/nsxvapi.md

 observed in SAM database.

 ### /3.0/ai/securitygroup/{secgroupID}
-Working with a Specific Security Group
+Working With a Specific Security Group
 ----

 * **get** *(secured)*: Retrieve details about specific security group.

 ## domain
-Working with Domains
+Working With Domains
 ===========
 After you create a domain, you can apply a security policy to it and run queries to view the applications and virtual machines being accessed by